Opportunity Zones Program

 As Opportunity Zones are certified, local leadership (including government, community leaders, foundations, and others) will begin the work of shaping the implementation of the program.
 It is not yet clear, for example, how O Funds will be created and managed to ensure that local investments effectively balance positive community outcomes with financial return for investors— without leading to gentrification.
 It is also not clear how the funds will attract investments.

-This program is developing quickly, and foundation impact investors may play a unique role in keeping impact at the heart of the program — as local community convenors, supporters of research and monitoring, investors in O Funds, and more.
-As the program continues to evolve, visit Enterprise Community Partners, Summit Consulting, the Economic Innovation Group (EIG), and the CDFI Fund for additional details and regular updates.
+This program is developing quickly, and foundation impact investors may play a unique role in keeping impact at the heart of the program — as local community convenors, supporters of research and monitoring, investors, and more.
+As the program continues to evolve, visit Enterprise Community Partners, Summit Consulting, the Economic Innovation Group (EIG), the CDFI Fund, and the Council of Development Finance Agencies for additional details and regular updates.